 Road tripping through North Argentina, we spent 48 hours exploring the surrounding area of the wonderful town of Cafayate.
-This fantastic little community was definitely our favourite of those we visited in the Salta province.
-Here’s how to spend 48 hours there…
+This fantastic little community was definitely our favourite of those we visited in Salta, Argentina.
+Here’s how to spend 48 hours in Cafayate Argentina …

 The Devils throat (Garganta del Diablo)